TomPace101/nanopore_diffusion/notes.md

 How can I generate plots along a line? https://fenicsproject.org/qa/11876/extract-solution-at-a-set-of-nodes

+_EFFORT_ Function to extract data for 1D plot
+- needs to return two 1D arrays (independent and dependent variables)
+- could give it coordinate axis, limits, and number of points
+- but more generally, could give it two points, and a number of points
+- in some cases you may want to put this in a loop, to run multiple lines and plot them on the same set of axes
+- could also want different components of a vector on the same set of axes

 # Problem Description
 continue developing document.
+It has its own TODO list, but there is more than that.

 # Mesh
 _ACTION_ Look up "field" in gmsh tutorials to try to resolve issue with centerline.
+_ACTION_ add validation of geometric inputs

 _EVENTUALLY_ post the jinja2 templates and related code to labscripts